 Once you have gotten your dentures, it may take a little time to get fully used to them.
 From just a couple of weeks, to a few of months, how long it takes you to become accustomed to your new dentures will vary on how much you make use of them.
 Eating and speaking with dentures can be a little awkward at first, so conscious practice and attention to these tasks is key to getting used to them in a timely manner.
 The muscles and tissues in your mouth will also require time to lose that odd feeling you may at first experience with dentures, such as a perceived looseness or bulkiness.

 With proper care, your dentures can last a very long time, and will be able to adjust to you as you age with the help of your dentist.

-Contact us today to learn more about Dentures and Partials in Costa Rica today.
+Contact us today to learn more about Dentures in Costa Rica today.